kjchset/hello_world/README.md

  + ###### Testing:
          You can experiment with new ideas or test code without breaking the main project.
  + ###### Pull Requests:
-         After completing work on a branch, you can create a pull request to merge the changes into the main branch.<br> This allows other team members to review the code before it's merged.
+         After completing work on a branch, you can create a pull request to merge the changes into the main branch.
+         This allows other team members to review the code before it's merged.